How do you care for flowering plants?

 Eucalyptus Citrodora

-Eucalyptus Citrodora likes a spot in full sun, but also does well in partial shade.
-Because it does not lose much moisture through the leaves, it does not need much water.
-Make sure the soil is well permeable to air and water, but not too wet.
+Eucalyptus likes a spot in full sun, but also does well in partial shade.
+Because it does not lose much moisture through its leaves, it does not need much water.
+Make sure the soil is well aerated and permeable, but not too wet.
 The Eucalyptus is very sensitive to wet feet.

 Suitable for outside